rivantsov/ngraphql/ReadMe.md

 The first parameter is always the *fieldContext*, the second is the parent entity for which the field is invoked (absent for top-level Query fields).
 The reference to the business layer objects is available through injection at resolver class initialization, or through _fieldContext_ reference to global context and GraphQL App.

-With GraphQL module defined, we can now create GraphQL server and setup Http endpoints.
+With GraphQL module defined, we can now create GraphQL server and setup HTTP endpoints.
 Create a new ASP.NET Core API project, add references to _NGraphQL_, NGraphQL.Server_, _NGraphQL.Server.AspNetCore_ packages, and to the project containing the GraphQL classes we just defined.
 Add the following code to the _Startup_ class:

 ```csharp
 private GraphQLHttpServer CreateGraphQLHttpServer() {